-Setting aside the fact that it is fundamentally improper to use the characterization of a specific artistic "process" as a means to define (or re-define) an overall (more broadly defined) artistic "medium" – the reason the above arguments fail to establish that digital photography is anything other than a bona-fide form of photography is that both conventional and digital processes are overtly fictional.
+Setting aside the fact that it is fundamentally improper to use the characterization of a specific artistic "process" as a means to define (or re-define) the more broadly defined artistic "medium" – the reason the above arguments fail to establish that digital photography is anything other than a bona-fide form of photography is that both conventional and digital processes are overtly fictional.
 Neither approach is capable of unassailable objectivity.
 And, both conventional and digital photographers share the ability not only to determine place and time, but also to control space and time through their respective processes.
 In short, the demonstrable objectivity of both approaches can (and should) be called into question, just as with any other form of art.

 Furthermore, even if we were somehow able to blindly accept the notion that conventional photography is uniquely capable of objectivity, and/or successfully determine that “digital imaging breaks the customary prescription”, that still would not warrant redefining the digital approach as an entirely separate medium.
 Both processes remain unquestionable acts of photography in keeping with the strict etymology of the word used to describe the medium, itself.
 “Photography: From photos, light, and graphos, writing” (Oxford Reference).
 In short… writing with light.